Jatun Sacha offers an extensive program of courses on various topics

 - Agricultural biodiversity and sustainable agriculture.

-Jatun Sacha an extensive program of courses on various topics:
+Jatun Sacha offers an extensive program of courses on various topics:

-Conservation Biology, Tropical Ecology, Dendrology, Botany, Ethnobotany, Wildlife, Population Dynamics, Ethology, Natural Resource Management, Natural History and various aspects related to the conservation of biodiversity, for students of high schools, colleges and universities.
-Offering the opportunity to take courses in Conservation Biology, Ecology, Environmental Education, Ecotourism and the implementation of Bachelor and Master’s Thesis.
+Conservation Biology, Tropical Ecology, Dendrology, Botany, Ethnobotany, Wildlife, Population Dynamics, Ethology, Natural Resource Management, Natural History, Ecoturism, Environmental Education and various aspects related to the conservation of biodiversity.

 - The program of national and international courses gives you the opportunity to meet and learn in a natural classroom, having direct contact with nature, as well as an unforgettable experience in this natural laboratory called Ecuador.

-- Each one of the Jatun Sacha biological stations have an infrastructure designed to accommodate groups of students, researchers, volunteers and visitors.
+- Each one of the Jatun Sacha biological stations has an infrastructure designed to accommodate groups of students, researchers, volunteers and visitors.

 - Activities for the courses will be organized by Jatun Sacha.
 The curriculum will be developed according to each group or university in coordination with the Chief Instructors.

-- The Development of programs and workshops for environmental education and training.
-Courses and workshops can be designed in conjunction with universities, colleges and / or institutions according to their needs.
+- Courses and workshops can be designed in conjunction with universities, colleges and / or institutions according to their needs.

-- This wide range includes marine ecosystems, tidal, and mangrove and dry forest, rainforest, cloud forest, montane forest pre-mountain-highand not to forget the majestic alpine meadows known as “wilderness.”
+- This wide range includes marine ecosystems, tidal areas, mangrove and dry forest, rainforest, cloud forest, montane forest pre-mountain-highlands and not to forget the majestic alpine meadows known as “wilderness.”

 - AMAZON: Jatun Sacha Biological Station is located in the most famous rainforest in the world.